ten-protocol/go-ten/design/Events_design.md

 ```

 What all these events have in common is that the address topics like: `sender`, `recipient`, `owner`, `to`, etc, represent the
-account owners for which this event is relevant.
+accounts which are affected by this transaction, and which are thus directly interested in it.

 ##### Without end-user address fields